 The world of professional video editing software is dominated by a few major names, and EDIUS Pro is a simple alternative to the industry leaders.
 That’s because it includes all the tools the competition has with a simplified interface that’s accessible to most video editors who have at least some training.

 EDIUS Pro’s interface and workflows are pretty much on par with the other professional non-linear video editors we reviewed.
 It's approachable for new users while providing the tools seasoned veterans require.
-It requires a bit of knowledge but not nearly as much as some of the established professional video editing programs.
+It requires a bit of knowledge but not nearly as much as some of the established video editing software apps programs.

 As far as non-linear editors go, this application is as good a tool as several others we reviewed.
 It has powerful tools, an enhanced timeline, advanced multicam support, 64-bit processing and all the other goodies that make professional video editing software suitable for professionals.